Master's Funding: My Experience and Tipsby Amy

 When I was organising accommodation, I chose a sensible place to live where I knew I could afford rent, bills and other expenses, such as shopping and university resources.
 You can easily find out the most affordable areas by researching your city of choice, posting questions on student forums and speaking with friends.

 In Newcastle, Heaton and Sandyford are incredibly popular among students because of their affordability.

 2. Make sure you're not missing out on any additional funding

-Just like Undergraduate study, when you choose to study a Master's you can benefit from a range of studentships, bursaries and grants.
+Just like undergraduate study, when you choose to study a Master's you can benefit from a range of studentships, bursaries and grants.
 You may have been made aware of funding opportunities during the application process, or during the Postgraduate Open Day.
 But failing that, this guide by Find a Master's is very useful to help you explore the options available.

 3. Budget carefully

-However, the difference with your Master’s funding is that you pay your tuition straight from your bank account, so that should be the biggest factor you consider when planning your finances and budgeting.
+However, the difference with your Master’s funding is that you pay for your tuition straight from your bank account, so that should be the biggest factor you consider when planning your finances and budgeting.

 Consequently, I set out a simple budget for my year as a Master’s student and wrote in when my instalments would come into my account, then when my tuition direct debit would go out, when rent and bills would be paid and how much would be left over.